austin-personal/RegisterApp/README.md

 - Docker hub credentials and docker username and registry name encrypted as variables
 - Use AWS IAM user with limited permission

+## Overall Feedback
+1. Use a Branch to seperate development process. -> Make easy to track commit history
+2. Write codes by thinking future changes
+3. Set up local and git hub action variables with same name to run both environment.
+4. Use Issue to record errors or Confusing Things.
+5. Always documents.